 - Background Recovery coaching, a peer support model to address substance use disorder, is a complement to the Collaborative Care suite of interventions.
-It was first introduced at Partners in 2014 and expanded to additional Partners institutions in 2017.
+It was first introduced at Mass General Brigham in 2014 and expanded to additional Mass General Brigham institutions in 2017.

 - Evidence Base Recovery coaching, which has been gaining ground nationally as part of a chronic care management approach to substance use disorders, was pioneered at Partners with evidence of benefits to participating patients.